forcedotcom/source-deploy-retrieve/contributing/metadata.md

 1. Create a scratch org `sf org create scratch`
 1. Open the org and create your types.
 1. Run `sf project deploy preview` and verify the remote add.
-1. Run `sf project deploy start` to pull the metadata and examine what is retrieved
+1. Run `sf project retrieve start` to pull the metadata and examine what is retrieved
 1. Run `sf project deploy preview` and verify the changes were retrieved and no longer appear.
 1. Delete the org `sf org delete scratch --no-prompt`
 1. Create a new scratch org. `sf org create scratch`